 The Palace of Eros

-From the award-winning author of Cantoras, a bold and subversive feminist retelling of the Greek myth of Psyche and Eros explores the power of queer joy and freedom.
+From the award-winning author of Cantoras, a bold feminist retelling of the Greek myth of Psyche and Eros explores the power of queer joy and freedom.

 Young, headstrong Psyche has captured the eyes of every suitor in town and far beyond with her tempestuous beauty, which has made her irresistible as a woman yet undesirable as a wife.
 Secretly, she longs for a life away from the expectations and demands of men.
 When her father realizes that the future of his family and town will be forever cursed unless he appeases an enraged Aphrodite, he follows the orders of the Oracle, tying Psyche to a rock to be ravaged by a monstrous husband.
 And yet a monster never arrives.